shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 pod "mysql-client" deleted
 ```

-The output obtained contains the values entered before the failover and observed in **Checkpoint 3**.This shows that the database and table entries in the MySQL Server were replicated and persisted across the failover of `mysql-0` pod.
+The output obtained contains the values entered before the failover.
+This shows that the database and table entries in the MySQL Server were replicated and persisted across the failover of `mysql-0` pod.
 The output also demonstrates that, newer entries were successfully appended on the newly spawned mysql server application.

 #### Summary

+In this section, we have demonstrated the following:

-* Create a replicated local NVMe storage pool `ephemeraldisk-nvme`.
+- Create a replicated local NVMe storage pool `ephemeraldisk-nvme`.
-* Create a MySQL server statefulset whose `volumeTemplate` uses the storage pool's storage class `acstor-ephemeraldisk-nvme`.
+- Create a MySQL server statefulset whose `volumeTemplate` uses the storage pool's storage class `acstor-ephemeraldisk-nvme`.
-* Create entries into MySQL server.
+- Create entries into MySQL server.
-* Trigger a failover scenario by deleting the node on which the workload pod is running.
+- Trigger a failover scenario by deleting the node on which the workload pod is running.
 Scale up the cluster by 1 node so that the 3 active nodes are still present.
-* Once the failover completes successfully, enter newer entries into the database and fetch all entries to verify that the data entered before the failover were successfully replicated and persisted across the failover and newer data were entered on top of the replicated data.
+- Once the failover completes successfully, enter newer entries into the database and fetch all entries to verify that the data entered before the failover were successfully replicated and persisted across the failover and newer data were entered on top of the replicated data.

 ---

 ## Advanced Security Concepts